top of page

 Reform must also address poor culture

-"It will make uncomfortable reading but everyone who cares about our healthcare - workers, users and planners - cannot afford to ignore what this book reveals"
+"It will make uncomfortable reading but no one who cares about our healthcare - workers, users and planners - can afford to ignore what this book reveals"

 David Sellu was a surgeon with a distinguished record extending over forty years.